Bette Davis: 1930–1936: Early years in Hollywood

 After appearing on Broadway in New York, the 22-year-old Davis moved to Hollywood in 1930 to screen test for Universal Studios.
 She was inspired to pursue a career as a film actress after seeing Mary Pickford in Little Lord Fauntleroy.
 Davis and her mother traveled by train to Hollywood.
 She later recounted her surprise that no-one from the studio was there to meet her.
 In fact, a studio employee had waited for her, but left because he saw no-one who "looked like an actress".
 Davis failed her first screen test, but was used in several screen tests for other actors.

-In a 1971 interview with Dick Cavett, she related the experience with the observation, "I was the most Yankee-est, most modest virgin who ever walked the earth.
+In a 1971 interview with television talk show host Dick Cavett, she related the experience with the observation, "I was the most Yankee-est, most modest virgin who ever walked the earth.
 They laid me on a couch, and I tested fifteen men ...
 They all had to lie on top of me and give me a passionate kiss.
 Oh, I thought I would die.
 Just thought I would die."
 A second test was arranged for Davis, for the 1931 film A House Divided.
 Hastily dressed in an ill-fitting costume with a low neckline, she was rebuffed by the film director William Wyler, who loudly commented to the assembled crew, "What do you think of these dames who show their chests and think they can get jobs?".